 Shareholders must have the opportunity to express their discontent with the performance of a Director or the Board as a whole.
+Shareholders should have the ability to vote to remove a director without having to run a competing candidate in opposition.

 Assuming a three year tenure, one would expect that there would be at least one Director seeking re-election every year.
 If a Director serves more than three terms then his views may have become entrenched.
 The regular addition of new Board members encourages both the development of fresh ideas and the regular questioning of existing opinions.